unitsofmeasurement/unit-ri-userguide/abstract_quantity.md

 AbstractQuantity provides additional methods to convert values directly into a target unit.
+They are more useful as meta-data converted to the application internal representation (typically a double primitive type in some fixed units) before computation or further processing begin.

 ```
 public double doubleValue(Unit<Q> unit) {
    return getUnit().getConverterTo(unit).convert(getValue().doubleValue());